 Overview of Calculating Calories Burned

-To understand rowing machine calories burned we first must understand the calorie itself.
+To understand rowing machine calories burned we first must understand the calorie themselves.
 Such as how many calories we burn just being alive and how to calculate the number of calories burned in a workout.

 We can then discuss how many calories are burned while rowing and how to maximize this amount.